Hertford Union Canal: Hertford Union Bottom Lock No. 3

 The lower lock has a fall of 3 ft 9 in.
 It is just 0.13 mi from the junction with the River Lee.

-The public house, now the "Top of the Morning", but then the Mitford Castle, by the ramp to the canal, on Wick Road, was where Thomas Briggs – the first victim of a railway murder – was taken to die from his wounds, in July 1864 (see Hackney Wick).
+A now demolished public house, The Mitford Castle, by the ramp to the canal, on Wick Road, was where Thomas Briggs – the first victim of a railway murder – was taken to die from his wounds, in July 1864 (see Hackney Wick).

 Transport

-The nearest London Overground station is Hackney Wick.
+The nearest London Overground stations are Cambridge Heath at the western end or Hackney Wick at the eastern end.

 The canal towpath is open to walkers and cyclists, without permit.
 At its eastern end, the towpath joins the Lea Valley Walk.
 At Hackney Wick, the Capital Ring crosses the canal; with section 13 proceeding north-west toward Stoke Newington and section 14, south-east via The Greenway towards Beckton District Park.
 The towpath forms part of the "Limehouse Circuit" commencing at Limehouse Basin and utilising the Limehouse Cut, Lee Navigation, Regent's Canal and Hertford Union in a circular five-mile walk.

 The Olympic Park was constructed to the east of the Lee Navigation.
 During the games, the Cut was closed to navigation and used for mooring visiting craft.
 In the legacy phase of the 2012 Summer Olympics, there is promised access to the Olympic Park and Bow Back Rivers.